Documentation Index

 5. Enter the following commands and add the outbound rule for Windows firewall:

-// the rule to allow for the access to the port 24158
+// Rule to allow for the access to the port 24158

 # netsh firewall add portopening TCP 24158 WMIFixedPort